-In most Echelle spectrograph designs there are no moving parts that gives a robust design which lends itself to incorporation into portable systems and systems needed in 'hostile' environments.
+In most Echelle spectrograph designs there are no moving parts, which results in a robust design lending itself to incorporation into portable systems and systems needed in 'hostile' environments.
 The sytems can be configured to provide convenient calibration and fast analysis making them suitable for 'in-the-field' types of application.

 Fig.1 Optical layout of the Mechelle 5000 echelle spectrograph

 Andor has introduced a patented design which introduces two correction lenses which correct for these aberrations.

 Another unique feature of the design is the use of the dual-component prism rather than the commonly used single-piece prism design.
 The dual-piece prism which consists of two prisms of slightly different refractive index disperses the light at the first dispersion stage into spectral orders running up/down the focal palne as shown in figure 2.
 With a single prism the spectral orders tend to get closer together as one moves towards the NIR region of the spectral range.
 The dual-prism keeps the spectral orders well separated throughout the full spectral range, which is important for minmising crosstalk effects between the spectral orders.
 Figures 2a and 2b show the difference in the spectral order pattern with the two different prism designs - 2a being single prism and 2b being dual-piece prism.

 Fig.2 2a and 2b show the Echelleogram as seen on the detector when the croo-dispersing prism used in the optical layout of an Echelle spectrograph is Signle-Order and Dual-Order respectively.
 The distribution of wavelength regions across the height of the detector has also been shown.